othub/elastic-search/README.md

 # elastic-search
-homework to do submit for Repositorios de Información
+Study of mental health using Reddit and Elastic Search for Repositorios de Información.